Random-Bee/Baisc_CRUD_app/README.md

 ## Usage

-First, change the database credentials in the back folder ans initial_data folder to the database that you are using.
+First, change the database credentials in the back folder and initial_data folder to the database that you are using.

 To run the app, you need to run the following commands in each of the folders (front, back, and initial_data):